andreaferretti/linear-algebra/README.md

 The library has been tested on Ubuntu Linux 14.10 and 15.04 64-bit with ATLAS, OpenBlas and Intel MKL.

-The GPU support has been tested using NVIDIA CUDA 7.0.
+The GPU support has been tested using NVIDIA CUDA 7.0 and 7.5.

 API documentation is [here](http://unicredit.github.io/linear-algebra/)